 In the case of an anaphylaxis or asthma emergency, where the child does not have a medical management plan or other form of authorisation, first aid treatment is provided as described in the Anaphylaxis Policy and Asthma Policy.
 In this circumstance, the child's parent/guardian and emergency services must be contacted as soon as possible after first aid has commenced (Regulation 94).
-In these instances, notifications of serious incidents must be made to the regulatory authority (DET) as soon as is practicable but not later than 24 hours after the occurrence (National Law: Section 174(2), Regulation 175, 176) (refer to Incident, Injury, Trauma and Illness Policy).
+In these instances, notifications of serious incidents (refer to Definitions) must be made to the regulatory authority (DET) (refer to Definition) as soon as is practicable but not later than 24 hours after the occurrence (National Law: Section 174(2), Regulation 175, 176) (refer to Incident, Injury, Trauma and Illness Policy).